 Did you notice from what I highlighted how this account differs?
 Luke says that the flood "destroyed them all" not "took them"...on the very day Noah entered the safety of the ark.
 Now we're getting somewhere!
 Further, he says about the days of Lot that those left behind after Lot left for safety were also "destroyed"...also on the very same day.

-Which judgement is that?
-The seven bowls are identified in Revelation as the wrath of God following the 7th trumpet (whereas in contrast, the seals and trumpets are not God's judgments, although the group of all 21 events are often incorrectly collectively labeled as such).
+Which judgment is that?
+The seven bowls are identified in Revelation as the wrath of God following the 7th trumpet (whereas in contrast, the seals and trumpets are not God's judgments, although the group of all 21 events is often incorrectly collectively labeled as such).

 Therefore, the lesson of Jesus' analogy is this: "be ready" because you will "not know" in advance exactly when the rapture will happen, and there will be no time to get ready once it starts because (the first bowl of) God's Judgement will follow immediately after—just as the flood did in the days of Noah and just as the brimstone fell in the days of Lot!
 If you want to be among those "taken" to heaven before judgment rains on earth you had better start now.